 Common root rot causes premature death of wheat resulting in patches of white heads scattered throughout a field.
 Infected plants are often dark at the base and have poor root development.
 A key diagnostic feature of common root rot is dark-brown lesions on the thin stem extending from the base of the plant to the remnant of the seed.
-This thin stem is known as the "subcrown internode."
+This stem is known as the "subcrown internode".
 Healthy subcrown internodes should be cream colored and firm.
-Management: Crop rotation, control grassy weeds.